OWASP/www-project-ai-security-and-privacy-guide/owaspaiwiki.md

   This prevents attackers from experimenting for evasion attacks or trying many inputs (e.g. for model inversion).
   Particularity: limit access not to prevent system overload but to prevent experimentation.
   See [OpenCRE](https://www.opencre.org/cre/630-573)
+* DATAMINIMIZE.
+Remove or anonymize data fields or records that are not needed for the application, to prevent them from leaking.

 --------------------------------------
 ## 1.1.
 Evasion - Model behaviour manipulation through use